bhanukiran-jc/AzUrlShortener/README.md

 - 2 Storage account: 1 for the Azure Function, the second use as Data Storage leveraging the [Azure Table storage](https://azure.microsoft.com/en-us/services/storage/tables/?WT.mc_id=azurlshortener-github-frbouche).

 ![ArmResult][ArmResult]

+### Deploy using Azure CLI

+An alternative method to deploy is to use the Azure CLI command that you can find in the [debug.azcli](deployment/debug.azcli) file.

 ### Post deployment configuration